jacksonianrtaylor/movie_rec_proj/README.md

 SVD users are users that only contribute to the training.
 Their ratings are used as inputs to the iterative_svd function.

-On the other hand, train and test users have ratings to pass to the iterative_svd function and have exactly one movie rating to be predicted by the svd.
+On the other hand, train and test users have ratings to pass to the iterative_svd function and they also have exactly one movie rating to be predicted by the svd.

-The test users are limited because of the problem statement in the goal section. furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction to the test ratings.
+The number of test users are limited because of the problem statement in the goal section. furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction to the test ratings.
 It should not over or under inflate certain features by using more or less data to support them.